truenas/documentation/content/Contributing/UITranslations.md

 ### Select the Translation File

-Choose the language .json file that represents the translation language.
+Choose the .json file that represents the specific translation language.
 More information about 2 letter ISO 639-1 codes located at: [ISO 639-1 Codes](https://www.loc.gov/standards/iso639-2/php/code_list.php).

 Click the .json filename.
 The file opens in GitHub's web-based file editor.
 Click the pencil icon to begin editing the file.